edmundmk/kenaf/doc/Rationale.md

 combinations of types on either side of an arithmetic operator.
 Without operator overloading, a theoretical JIT or AOT compiler can potentially find more situations where it can infer types and avoid dynamic dispatch for arithmetic expressions.
+At the very least there are fewer cases to consider.

-Lua's metatables are incredibly powerful, but the first thing everyone does with them is implement an object mode.
-Kenaf has one of those built-in already.
+Lua's metatables are incredibly powerful, but the first thing everyone does with them is implement an object model.
+Kenaf chooses to provide the object model directly and skip the metatables.

 ## Why is list unpacking explicit with `...`?

+Lua's ability to return multiple results from functions is extremely useful, and maps well to a calling convention that uses a stack.

+However, having calls unpack to multiple values automatically is a behaviour I consider surprising, especially in argument lists and constructor expressions.
+In Lua, `f( g() )` can pass an arbitrary number of arguments to `f`.

+Kenaf makes this explicit `f( g() ... )` so readers can see exactly where an expression might represent multiple values.

-Why have unpacking and not full destructuring?
+## Why have unpacking and not full destructuring?

+Destructuring assignments (and keyword arguments) are extremely useful language features that can make code clearer and more concise.

+But *implementing* destructuring of object keys or table indexes is significantly more complex that dealing with unpacking lists of values onto the call stack, so Kenaf skips it.

 ## Why does Kenaf have generators and coroutines?

-This is another feature inherited from Lua.
+This is another extremely useful feature inherited from Lua.

 I needed Kenaf to be 'stackless' by default, allowing calls to be be suspended by native code until an answer is available.
 Given that native code can do this, why not allow scripts to use the same machinery?

 ## Why isn't Kenaf statically typed?